Rankin Inlet: Arts and culture

-Rankin Inlet is not only notable for its artists and artisans; it is recognized as housing the only Inuit fine-arts ceramics production facility in the world.
+Rankin Inlet houses the only Inuit fine-arts ceramics production facility in the world.
 Community artists work in a variety of media including ceramics, prints, bronze castings, carvings, watercolour and drawing.
 The Matchbox Gallery, founded in 1987, showcases art work and provides educational resources.

 The community is served by Kivalliq News, a weekly newspaper which publishes in both English and Inuktitut.

 The annual spring festival Pakallak Tyme includes a fishing competition and snowmobile races.

 Transportation

 Due to the remoteness of the community and the fact that there is no all-season road to access the community, the primary mode of year-round transportation into and out of the community is by airplane.
-Two passenger airlines fly into the hamlet: Calm Air and Canadian North.
+Three passenger airlines fly into Rankin Inlet Airport: Calm Air and Canadian North, both providing scheduled flights, and Nolinor Aviation, charter only.